hydpy-dev/hydpy/hydpy/docs/rst/simulation.rst

 >>> with pub.options.printprogress(True):
 ...     path = pub.conditionmanager.outputpath  # doctest: +ELLIPSIS
+The condition manager's current working directory is not defined explicitly.
+Hence, the condition manager writes its data to a directory named `init_1997_01_01_00_00_00`.
 Directory ...init_1997_01_01_00_00_00 has been created.
 >>> pub.conditionmanager.availabledirs  # doctest: +ELLIPSIS
 Folder2Path(init_1996_01_01_00_00_00=.../HydPy-H-Lahn/conditions/init_1996_01_01_00_00_00,